Pravastatin: 7 things you should know

 - Pravastatin should not be taken during pregnancy or while breastfeeding.
 Ensure you use effective contraception while taking pravastatin if you are a woman of childbearing age and talk to your doctor if you intend to become pregnant before you actually become pregnant.

-- Pravastatin is moderate potent at reducing LDL cholesterol.
+- Pravastatin is considered moderately potent at reducing LDL cholesterol.

 More about pravastatin